kdgregory/log4j-aws-appenders/Docs/kinesis.md

     log4j.appender.kinesis.shardCount=2

 The appender provides the following properties (also described in the JavaDoc):

 Name                | Description
 --------------------|----------------------------------------------------------------
 `streamName`        | The name of the log stream that will receive messages.
 This stream will be created if it doesn't already exist.
 `partitionKey`      | A string used to assign messages to shards; see below for more information.
-`shardCount`        | When creating a stream, the number of shards to use.
+`shardCount`        | When creating a stream, specifies the number of shards to use.
 Defaults to 1.
+`retentionPeriod`   | When creating a stream, specifies the retention period for messages in hours.
+Per AWS, the minimum is 24 (the default) and the maximum is 168 (7 days).

 ## Partition Keys